 News

-Our work on MITgcm-AD v2 is submitted to Joint Laboratory on Extreme Scale Computing Future Generation Computer Systems (JLESC-FGCS), 2024.
-Check out the preprint on arXiv!
+Our work on MITgcm-AD v2 is now published in Highlights from the Joint-Laboratory on Extreme Scale Computing Future Generation Computer Systems (JLESC-FGCS), 2024.
+Check it out here!